IDLES PHP functional library

 mergeDeep

-Merges properties recursively, numeric keys are appended.
+Merges properties recursively, numeric keys are replaced.

 $a = ['a' => ['b' => 1, 'c' => 'C'], ['e' => 'E'], 'x'];